JacksonGlass04/XPS-ACE/README.md

 This program aims to calculate error bars on the atomic composition of an xps sample, specifically the error which is introduced by changing the variable endpoints of the iterative Shirley background, which is commonly used in XPS analysis.

+## REQUIREMENTS

+If you are running XPS-ACE on Windows Subsystem For Linux, you may have to install qtwayland5 using `sudo apt install qtwayland5` and set `export QT_QPA_PLATFORM=xcb` in the linux terminal.

 ## EXPLANATION OF PROGRAMS AND FILES